I combined two video tutorials (I have saved here on my blog....

 I just LOVE the way these white mulberry roses (in 3 sizes) from

 I Am Roses turned out!
-I used Starburst Sprays, in Midnight Rendesvous Raven and Pretty in the Pink Pink, Glitz Spritz in Scintillating Silver, and Magical Micas in Cotton Candy Pink, all from Lindy's Stamp Gang to paint them..... yes, I said PAINT.
+I used Starburst Sprays, in Midnight Rendesvous Raven and Pretty in the Pink Pink, Glitz Spritz in Scintillating Silver (for more colors, just type in "glitz" in their search bar), and Magical Micas in Cotton Candy Pink, all from Lindy's Stamp Gang to paint them..... yes, I said PAINT.

 I used a waterbrush, from a set from the same company, to paint the Magical Mica powder on the petals... just made a small nickel-sized puddle

 of water on my Ranger non-stick craft sheet, then dipped the tip of

 the damp brush into the mica powder pot to "grab" a little mica powder